 Studies have found that regularly consuming grapefruit can help with insulin resistance that sometimes leads to diabetes.
 Insulin resistance happens when the body’s cells fail to respond to insulin.

-When you have insulin resistance, it will ultimately lead to higher blood sugar and insulin levels, which are the two primary risk factors in developing type 2 diabetes.
+When you have insulin resistance, it ultimately leads to higher blood sugar and insulin levels, which are the two primary risk factors in developing type 2 diabetes.

 One study demonstrated that people who ate half of a grapefruit before meals showed significantly reduced insulin resistance and insulin levels when compared to a group that did not consume grapefruit.